-The number of video streaming services available has increased dramatically over the past couple of years as everyone decides they want a piece of the pie.
-The days when Netflix was your only option are long gone now, and while that’s great for all of us itching to discover our next favorite TV show, it can also be confusing and expensive.
-You’re now tasked with figuring out which video streaming services have the content you want to watch, which fit into your budget, which have the most compelling original series and movies, and more.
+The number of video streaming services available has increased dramatically over the past few years as everyone, including Apple, Disney and ESPN, decides they want a piece of the pie.
+The days when Netflix was your only option are long gone now, and while that’s great for all of us itching to discover our next favorite TV show, finding the best streaming service can also be confusing and expensive.
+You’re now tasked with figuring out which services have the content you want to watch, which fit into your budget, which have the most compelling original series and movies, and more.

 If you somehow don’t have Netflix already (or someone to share a login with) then getting a taste of it is a little more complicated than it used to be.
-Netflix quietly dropped its free trial period in the US earlier this year -- there is a free portal where you can check out some of its original content without paying a dime -- so it’s important to have all your information in order before going in to create an account.
+Netflix dropped its free trial period in the US a while ago so it’s important to have all your information in order before going in to create an account.

 The other thing to keep in mind is that maybe if you’ve let your account lapse, the service that exists now is very different from what you would’ve seen two years ago, or five, or ten.
 Remaining the dominant player in subscription streaming has required adjustments to stay on top with a changing mix of content and plans to choose from.

-In the US, there are three levels of Netflix you can subscribe to.
-All of them include unlimited access to the same content, work on the same devices, none of them include advertisements and you can cancel or pause them at any time.
-The difference between Basic ($9 per month), Standard ($13 per month) and Premium ($16 per month) comes down to picture quality and the amount of simultaneous streams allowed.
+In the US, there are four levels of Netflix you can subscribe to.
+All of them include unlimited access to the same content, work on the same devices and you can cancel or pause them at any time.
+The Basic with Ads tier costs $7 per month and it's the only option that includes advertisements.
+The difference between Basic ($10 per month), Standard ($15.50 per month) and Premium ($20 per month) comes down to picture quality and the amount of simultaneous streams allowed.

-At the Basic level you can expect 480p, aka DVD quality, and only a single stream available.
+With both Basic tiers, you can expect 480p, aka DVD quality, and only a single stream available.
 If you’d like to watch streams in HD and allow for the possibility of up to two streams at once, then you’ll need to step up to the Standard package.
 If you share your account with multiple people or have a newer 4K display, then you may want the Premium package.
 You can watch content in the highest quality available going all the way up to 4K/HDR (F1 Drive to Survive, Stranger Things and Altered Carbon are some of my favorites at the level) and have four streams at once on one account.— Richard Lawler, Senior News Editor

 We’ll focus on the video service, which includes a selection of original and catalog content that is a lot like what Netflix and the others offer.
-In recent years Amazon Prime has increased its original output with award-winning series like Transparent and The Marvelous Mrs. Maisel, as well as highly-regarded genre content like The Boys (which just wrapped season two) and The Expanse.
+In recent years Amazon Prime has increased its original output with award-winning series like The Marvelous Mrs. Maisel, as well as highly-regarded genre content like The Boys and The Expanse.

 When it comes to where you can watch Amazon Prime Video, the list of options rivals Netflix.
 Streaming boxes and smart TVs, whether they’re part of Amazon’s Fire TV platform or not, are almost a given.
 Game consoles?
 Check.
 The only major gap in compatibility was Google’s Chromecast, and it closed that hole in the summer of 2019.